 Christy's work can be seen in Style Me Pretty front page + Little Black Book, Martha Stewart Weddings, International Destination Brides, Southern Weddings, 100 Layer Cake, Weddings Unveiled, The Bridal Theory, Wedding Sparrow, Paprika Southern, Savannah Magazine, Coastal Living, front cover of Florist's Review Magazine, Pottery Barn Inside & Out blog and more.

 Christy was named the 2017 Mayesh Design Star, University of Georgia 40 Under 40 and ranked among UGA's Bulldog 100 Fastest Growing Businesses.
-She's represented the USDA on a trade mission to China with American Grown Flowers and visited the legendary Rosaprima rose farm.
+She's represented the USDA on a trade mission to China with American Grown Flowers and presented design demonstrations at the legendary Rosaprima rose farm in Ecuador.
+She has worked on events at the White House, in Washington, D.C. and at the Rose Bowl Parade in Pasadena, California.
 Her work has been featured at the Expo-Flor Ecuador 2018 in Quito.